ehn-dcc-development/eu-dcc-business-rules/README.md

 * [CertLogic](./certlogic/README.md): a specification, reference implementations for various platforms, a test suite, and a validation tool.
   CertLogic is generic, and not tied to the DCC, to make it easier to understand, test, expand, etc. independently.
 * [RulesRunner](./rules-runner/README.md): implementations of components for running rule(set)s against a DCC payload, for various platforms, including testing.
-* [Rule sets](./rulesets): implementations of rule sets with unit tests - for now that of the EU-template, but later of possibly various member states as well.

 **TODO**  The contents of the [javascript](./javascript) directory still have to be moved to their proper places, and are currently provided as-is *only*, without guarantee of them being useful.